CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

 }
 ```

 (**Note:** previously I found I needed to add a `useLegacyImplementation` prop to `<Drawer.Navigator>` to fix a mysterious error on the web.
-If you run into a Drawer-related error during this tutorial that you can't explain, try adding the `useLegacyImplementation` prop and see if that helps.)
+If you run into a Drawer-related error during this tutorial and you can't figure out the cause, try adding the `useLegacyImplementation` prop and see if that helps.)

 To finish up this file for now, we wrap it in a `NavigationContainer` in a separate component: